-Learn about your options then call your loan servicer to discuss the best option for YOU.
+Learn about your options then call your loan servicer to discuss the best options for YOU.

 This website has important information about managing your student loans during the COVID-19 health and economic crisis.
 Every borrower’s circumstances are unique, but you can read about your options here, learn some important tips, and then call you student loan servicer to discuss the best plan for YOU.

-All student loan borrowers—federal and private loan borrowers--should contact their student loan servicers to inquire about their options, but this is especially true for certain federal student loan borrowers, whose automatic C.A.R.E.S.
-Act relief will end on October 1.
+All student loan borrowers—federal and private loan borrowers--should contact their student loan servicers to inquire about their options, but this is especially true for certain federal student loan borrowers, whose automatic federal relief will end after December 31, 2020.